Make spin art streamers for 4th of July! It's a timeless craft that kids love to create!

 Sometimes it takes a couple of times to get enough coverage.
-Simply add a little bit more paint and spin again until you get the result you’re looking for.
+If that happens, add a little bit more paint and spin again until you get the result you’re looking for.

-I could have left them alone… very beautiful and fun spin art!
+I could have left them alone.
+Just by themselves, they were very beautiful and fun spin art!

-However, I was looking for a 4th of July craft to do… so, we made them into streamers!
+However, I was looking for a 4th of July craft to do.
+So, we made them into spin art streamers!

 After letting the coffee filters dry for a little bit, I cut them in swirls.

 I tied the cut coffee filters onto each stick.
-[Though looking back, I should have used yarn to tie them on.]
+Looking back, I should have used yarn to tie them on.

 - Super simple coffee filter fireworks found at No Time For Flash Cards.

-- A red, white & blue coffee filter bunting for your porch, the tutorial is at Katydid and Kid.
+- A red, white & blue coffee filter bunting for your porch, the tutorial is at Sunshine and Hurricanes.

 - Crafts by Amanda makes patriotic coffee filter flowers.